A Session with The Dave Clark Five: Release and commercial performance

-Reception
+Critical reception

 Writing for Beat Instrumental, Dave Gell opined that the album was a good representation of Dave Clark and Mike Smith's songwriting talent.
 He additionally praised the band's musical abilities, particularly noting that Smith is "well-represented" on the organ.
 He added that the LP's "overall effect is of a group thoroughly in love with what they're doing".
+Nigel Hunter of Disc felt that the band's vocal harmony abilities were "thickly effective", and that the covers were "interesting variations of the originals".
+Though he wrote that the album was a "commercial fare that would rock the charts", he rated it 4 out 5 stars, stating that it lost a star for the "certain amount of excess from the 'organ-and-guitars routine".

 In a retrospective review for AllMusic, music critic Bruce Eder wrote: "As the group's first venture in making an LP, it's not as strong as their later efforts, though it does show off their range around the sound that would make them international stars.
 The lack of the presence of a hit single, however, leaves it weaker than most of the group's American-released LPs."